 The Best Wood Stabilizers That Won’t Break the Bank

 Changes in temperature and humidity in the environment can cause the wood to expand or contract.
-When this happens, moisture and water can easily get inside or bleed out of the wood.
+When this happens, moisture and water can quickly get inside or bleed out of the wood.
 As a result, the wood may bulge, wrinkle, or warp.

-When you talk of wood stabilization, it basically means reinforcing the wood against inherent defects or weaknesses.
+When you talk of wood stabilization, it means reinforcing the wood against inherent defects or weaknesses.
 This is usually done by filling the cracks in the wood’s interior to prevent moisture from seeping in.
 This is why a wood stabilizer is also sometimes called a wood sealer.

 Most wood stabilizers also tend to harden the wood’s interior.
 This makes it less susceptible to expansion or contraction.
 So no matter the weather, your wood retains its shape and size and lasts longer.